On planar sections of the dodecahedron: Introduction

 In the second step we again encode this discrete data into convex bodies by a local modification at selected vertices.
 Starting from \(D\), we cut off a small congruent triangular pyramid at each vertex \(v \in X\), obtaining a polytope \(K_{X}\) for \(X \subseteq V\).
-When an affine plane \(H\) meets \(D\) near some vertices, the local shape of the section \(K_{X} \cap H\) in a neighbourhood of those vertices is completely determined, up to isometry, by the configuration \(\Pi \cap X\), where \(\Pi\) is the nearby vertex–plane through the intersected vertices.
+When an affine plane \(H\) meets \(D\) near some vertices, the local shape of the section \(K_{X} \cap H\) in a neighbourhood of those vertices is completely determined, up to isometry, by the configuration \(\Pi \cap X \subset \Pi \cap V \subset V\) , where \(\Pi\) is the nearby vertex–plane through the intersected vertices.
 The distribution of isometry classes of planar sections of \(K_{X}\) can therefore be written as a convex combination of contributions coming from the finitely many planar intersection types \(\Pi \cap X \subset \Pi \cap V \subseteq V\), with coefficients prescribed precisely by the planar statistic \(\mathrm{PS}(X)\).

-From this viewpoint, Theorem \ref{thm:convex-bodies} is the exact three-dimensional analogue of the Mallows–Clark theorem: the equality \(\mathrm{PS}(S) = \mathrm{PS}(T)\) ensures that the section distributions of \(K_{S}\) and \(K_{T}\) coincide, while the underlying subsets \(S\) and \(T\) and hence the patterns of truncated vertices of \(D\) are not related by any isometry.
+From this viewpoint, Theorem \ref{thm:convex-bodies} is (upon replacing faces by vertices)the exact three-dimensional analogue of the Mallows–Clark theorem: the equality \(\mathrm{PS}(S) = \mathrm{PS}(T)\) ensures that the section distributions of \(K_{S}\) and \(K_{T}\) coincide, while the underlying subsets \(S\) and \(T\) and hence the patterns of truncated vertices of \(D\) are not related by any isometry.

-Beyond the discrete-geometric questions addressed here, our section statistics interface naturally with classical inverse problems in geometric tomography and integral geometry \cite{Gardner06, Santalo04}, where distributions of slices, chords, and projections play a central role.
-Related stereological ideas go back at least to Wicksell’s corpuscle problem \cite{Wicksell25} and remain fundamental in modern microscopy when only section data are available.